sourari/GHP-Tutorial/README.md

 ## Intro to GitHub Pages

 Creating websites for your projects is easy with GitHub Pages.
-This site is an example - a simple GitHub pages website, hosted through github.io with basic Markdown formatting, and using a simple Jekyll theme (Caymen) provided by GitHub.
+This site is an example - a simple GitHub Pages website, hosted through github.io with basic Markdown formatting, and using a simple Jekyll theme (Caymen) also provided by GitHub.
 The video below offers a quick introduction to this service.

 [![Intro do GH-Pages video](https://img.youtube.com/vi/2MsN8gpT6jY/0.jpg)](https://www.youtube.com/watch?v=2MsN8gpT6jY)